-If you are using the bundled MySQL database, increase the size of the connection pool, since each up time instance attempts to open 100 database connections, and the MySQL default is 151.
+If you are using the bundled MySQL database, increase the size of the connection pool, because each Uptime Infrastructure Monitor instance attempts to open 100 database connections, and the MySQL default is 151.

 - 1. Open the <uptime>/mysql/my.ini file in an editor. - 2.
-Change the max_connections value to 201 from its default value of 151. - 3.
+Change the max\connections value to 201 from its default value of 151. - 3.
 Save your changes, then restart the uptime DataStore service to use this modified setting.